-From a physical point of view, different critical exponents are to be expected since we can prove that our process exhibits critical behavior (in particular, the absence of a spectral gap) in the whole regime $\lambda \leq \lambda_c$ .
-This is our second main result which implies that the behavior of the cooperative branching-coalescent contrasts with the behavior of the contact process that is known to have a spectral gap in the whole subcritical regime.
+From a physical point of view, different critical exponents are to be expected, since, as we will see, our process exhibits critical behavior (in particular, the absence of a spectral gap) in the whole regime $\lambda \leq \lambda_c$.
+This contrasts with the behavior of the contact process, which is known to have a spectral gap in the whole subcritical regime.
 Indeed, the probability that a subcritical contact process started with finitely many infected sites survives until time t decays exponentially in t [BG91], and by the self-duality of the contact process, the same is true for the density at time t of the process started with all sites occupied.
-Our result shows that for the cooperative branching-coalescent, both quantities decay according to a power law with exponent -1/2
+Our next result shows that for the cooperative branching-coalescent, both quantities decay according to a power law with exponent -1/2.